seankelliher/map-coordinates-dms/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/map-coordinates-dms?style=flat-square)](/LICENSE.txt)
 ## Map Coordinates DMS

-Guided interface to convert longitude and latitude coordinates from the traditional Degrees Minutes, Seconds (DMS) format to the Digital Degrees (DD) format used in computer-based mapping.
-Interface built with Vue.js.
+Guided "step by step" interface to convert longitude and latitude coordinates from traditional Degrees Minutes, Seconds (DMS) format to Digital Degrees (DD) format used in computer-based mapping.
+After conversion, the interface dynamically generates a map of the converted location.
+This project is built with Vue.js and Mapbox.
 [View working component](https://sean-kelliher-map-coordinates-dms.netlify.app).

-For a sample location to convert, use the Eiffel Tower:
-* Longitide: 2 degs, 17 mins,  40.8984 secs East.
-* Latitude: 48 degs, 51 mins, 29.1348 secs North.
-* (for proximity, "within 11.1 meters" works well).

 ## Project Status